-Each applicant will be notified in writing as to his or her Spalding University admission status by the University Provost and acceptance into the MSAT Program by the MSAT Program Director.
+Each applicant will be notified in writing as to his or her Spalding University admission status and acceptance into the MSAT Professional Program by the MSAT Professional Program Director.
 Applicants must acknowledge and accept the cohort slot within the timeframes communicated on the acceptance letter.
-A timely written response and tuition deposit is required from applicants to confirm their acceptance of an MSAT Program slot.
+A timely written response and tuition deposit is required from applicants to confirm their acceptance of an MSAT Professional Program slot.
 If the applicant does not actively accept conditions of admission within the stated timeframe, the acceptance offer will be removed and the next qualified applicant will be considered.

 MASTERS OF SCIENCE IN ATHLETIC TRAINING MISSION ALIGNMENT POLICY AND RUBRIC

 Spalding University is a diverse community of learners dedicated to meeting the needs of the times in the tradition of the Sisters of Charity of Nazareth through quality undergraduate and graduate liberal and professional studies, grounded in spiritual values, with emphasis on service and the promotion of peace and justice.
 The MSAT Professional Program facilitates the development of dynamic athletic trainers who exemplify professional accountability across diverse service delivery contexts.
 MSAT students are actively engaged with faculty, peers, and others in their learning and are constantly evolving into skilled practitioners with the ability to lead and promote the development of the community and profession.
 Program graduates possess the ability to select, adapt, and create the knowledge necessary to:

 - Critically appraise evidence to drive higher quality healthcare and outcomes research

 - Display leadership and collaborative inter-disciplinary healthcare teamwork